nursaltyn/Inconsistency_Detection_Benchmark/README.md

 ## License

-Code is licensed under the [MIT License](LICENSE).
-All non-code content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The dataset is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Please cite our paper if you use this repository.
 The citation will be provided soon.